sawmon/GitDesktopTutoriral/README.md

 # GitDesktopTutoriral
-it is tutorial for git desktop cloning
+it is tutorial for git desktop samplechanges...